Ferdinand Porsche: Austro-Daimler

-In 1906, Austro-Daimler recruited Porsche as their chief designer.
-Porsche's best known Austro-Daimler car was designed for the Prince Henry Trial in 1910, named after Wilhelm II's younger brother Prince Heinrich of Prussia.
+In 1906, Austro-Daimler recruited Ferdinand Porsche as their chief designer.
+Porsche's best-known Austro-Daimler car was designed for the Prince Henry Trial in 1910, named after Wilhelm II's younger brother Prince Heinrich of Prussia.
 Examples of this streamlined, 85 horsepower (63 kW) car won the first three places, and the car is still better known by the nickname "Prince Henry" than by its model name "Modell 27/80".
 He also created a 30 horsepower model called the Maja, named after Mercedes Jellinek's younger sister, Andrée Maja (or Maia) Jellinek.

 Porsche had advanced to managing director by 1916 and received an honorary doctorate from the Vienna University of Technology in 1916: the title "Dr. Ing. h.c." is an abbreviation of "Doktor Ingenieur Honoris Causa".
 Porsche successfully continued to construct racing cars, winning 43 out of 53 races with his 1922 design.
 In 1923, Porsche left Austro-Daimler after differences ensued about the future direction of car development.

-A few months later Daimler Motoren Gesellschaft hired Porsche to serve as Technical Director in Stuttgart, Germany, which was already a major center for the German automotive industry.
+A few months later, Daimler Motoren Gesellschaft hired Porsche to serve as Technical Director in Stuttgart, Germany, which was already a major center for the German automotive industry.
 In 1924, he received another honorary doctorate from the Stuttgart Technical University for his work at Daimler Motoren Gesellschaft in Stuttgart and was later given the honorary title of Professor.
 While at Daimler Motoren Gesellschaft he came up with several very successful race car designs.
 The series of models equipped with superchargers that culminated in the Mercedes-Benz SSK dominated its class of motor racing in the 1920s.

 In 1926, Daimler Motoren Gesellschaft and Benz & Cie merged into Daimler-Benz, with their joint products beginning to be called Mercedes-Benz.
-However, Porsche's ideas for a small, light-weight Mercedes-Benz car was not popular with Daimler-Benz's board.
-He left in 1929 for Steyr Automobile, but due to the Great Depression Porsche ended up being made redundant.
+However, Porsche's idea for a small, lightweight Mercedes-Benz car was not popular with Daimler-Benz's board.
+He left in 1929 for Steyr Automobile, but due to the Great Depression, Porsche ended up being made redundant.